operand/agency/README.md

 At this point, we can demonstrate how discovery works from the perspective of a human user of the web application.

-Once added to a space, each operator may send a `help` message to discover other operators and actions that are available in the space.
+Once added to a space, each agent may send a `help` message to discover other agents and actions that are available in the space.

-The `WebApp` which hosts a simple chat UI supports a "slash" syntax summarized here:
+The `WebApp` which hosts a simple chat UI supports a "slash" syntax summarized
+here:

 ```python
 /actionname arg1:val1 arg2:val2 ...
 ```
-_(Note that quotes may be used for values that contain spaces)_

 So a person using the chat UI can discover available actions with:

 ```
 /help
 ```

-This will broadcast a `help` action to all other operators, who will individually respond with a list of their available actions.
-The returned list of actions from the `Host` operator, would look something like:
+This will broadcast a `help` action to all other agents, who will individually respond with a list of their available actions.
+The returned list of actions from the `Host` agent, would look something like:

 ```python
 [